 Donna did a wonderful job speaking with the kids, never losing the positive message about her book.
 Her presentation was both entertaining and informative.
 Besides writing, she has a real talent for connecting with kids!” — Amy German, Youth Services Librarian, Round Rock Public Library

 **Skype Visits Available.
 I offer a free 15-minute Skype visit if your class would like to chat about one of my books.
 Contact me for more information.
 If you would like a full author visit via Skype, contact me for rates.

 Sample School Programs

 From Inspiration to Publication:

-COMING FEBRUARY 2018: ABRAHAM LINCOLN’S DUELING WORDS (Peachtree Publishers).
-It is impossible to write about an entire life with any detail and gusto.
-How do you choose a specific focus, angle, anecdote to write about—especially when your subject is the most written-about biography subject in history?
-This forthcoming picture book biography shines a light on Lincoln’s human flaws—especially his bad choice that landed him on the dueling ground.
-As Abraham Lincoln himself learned, everyone makes mistakes, but how we respond to our mistakes defines our character.
+COMING Spring, 2018: ABRAHAM LINCOLN’S DUELING WORDS (Peachtree Publishers).
+This forthcoming picture book biography shines a light on Lincoln’s great big mistake that landed him on the dueling ground.
+As Abraham Lincoln learned, everyone makes mistakes, but how we respond to our mistakes defines our character.
 Presentations about this book will include the related writing and research process, as well as a discussion about character and integrity.
 When feasible, research materials and artifacts will be shared.

 Research: From Idea to Fact-Finding Mission:

-Research begins with an idea and a spark of inspiration.
+Research begins with an idea—a spark of inspiration.
 Bringing that idea to life requires a wide and creative search for facts and details—a search that goes far beyond the internet and requires careful organization.
 In this presentation, I will discuss the importance of finding a focus, plus I’ll share the question-answer-question process and the differences between primary and secondary sources.
 Students are encouraged to arrive at this presentation with a topic in mind for their own writing.
 When possible, I will bring artifacts and one of my mega-binders of research to illustrate the range of my own research.